 To learn more about the Becker College associate of science degree in animal care, call 877.523.2537 or email email@example.com.

 Students will demonstrate knowledge of and application of the proper management and husbandry, breeding and reproduction, proper nutrition, and applied animal behavior of a variety of species.

 Students will demonstrate written and oral communication skills appropriate for the animal care field.

 Students will demonstrate decision-making and personal conduct consistent with the professional standards of the animal care field.

 All full and part-time students are required to demonstrate proof of medical insurance, a tetanus booster within the last ten (10) years, and a tuberculosis test within one (1) year to participate in animal laboratories, veterinary clinic rotations, and career externship.
 Rabies pre-exposure prophylaxis immunization is highly recommended.
 Students are required to either show proof of rabies immunization or sign a declination form.
 Students must be able to lift 50 pounds and be able to demonstrate the physical capabilities to work closely and safely with animals of all sizes.
 Students with limitations to movement, sight or hearing may find it difficult to meet all course requirements.
 For the health and safety of students appropriate attire will be addressed in all classes with laboratories.class="hs-cta-wrapper" id="hs-cta-wrapper-34a49fac-bda1-482a-9e67-a7f672a2f5d5">

-Our faculty and staff are focused on fulfilling the mission of Becker College and delivering to each student personal attention, academic excellence, and a vibrant campus experience.Learn more about the animal science faculty and staff
+Our faculty and staff are focused on fulfilling the mission of Becker College and delivering to each student personal attention, academic excellence, and a vibrant campus experience.Learn more about the animal care faculty and staff